-Your veterinarian.
-Your veterinarian may be able to work out special financing options for you.
-Remember that, even if you pay full price for the procedures, spaying or neutering is a one-time cost with a lifetime of benefits.
-Spaying or neutering your pet not only helps curb pet overpopulation but also reduces your pet’s risk of succumbing to many health problems.
-It remains one of the best bargains in animal health care.
+- Your veterinarian may be able to work out special financing options for you.
+Remember that, even if you pay full price for the procedure, spaying or neutering is a one-time cost with a lifetime of benefits.

-Low cost option!
-SNAP-NC.
-SNAP-NC (Spay/Neuter Assistance Program of North Carolina) is a non-profit mobile surgery group committed to addressing the increasing companion animal overpopulation issues in our state.
+- Low cost option!
+SNAP-NC (Spay/Neuter Assistance Program of North Carolina) is a non-profit mobile surgery group committed to addressing companion animal overpopulation issues in our state.
 Call (919) 783- SNAP (7627) or visit their website at: www.snap-nc.org

-Low cost option!
+- Low cost option!
 Friends of the Animals Spay/Neuter Certificate.
 You can purchase a spay/neuter certificate at our front desk as part of the Friends of the Animals Spay/Neuter program.
 These certificates are accepted by select local veterinarians.
-Prices are $51 for male cats & $65 for female cats; $64 for male dogs & $90 for female dogs.
-Payments must be made in cash only.

-- Spaying eliminates the possibility of uterine or ovarian cancer and greatly reduces the incidence of breast cancer, particularly when your pet is spayed before her first estrous cycle.
+- Spaying eliminates the possibility of uterine or ovarian cancer and greatly reduces the incidence of breast cancer, particularly when your pet is spayed before her first estrous cycle (“heat”).

-- Neutering eliminates testicular cancer and decreases the incidence of prostrate disease.
+- Neutering eliminates testicular cancer and decreases the incidence of prostate disease.

 - Neutering cats makes them less likely to spray and mark territory.